spacemit-com/docs/en/source.md

 ---
-sidebar_position: 2
+sidebar_position: 1.5
 ---

-# Download and Build
+# Source

+This document introduces the development environment, download, and compilation methods for the SDK source code.

 ## Development Environment